 Israel strikes in Gaza after rocket attack

 There were no immediate reports of injuries.
-Late Saturday night, Palestinian militans in Gaza launched three rockets at southern Israel.
+Late Saturday night, Palestinian militants in Gaza launched three rockets at southern Israel.

 There were no immediate reports of material damage.
 On November 29, Israeli warplanes struck Hamas positions in Gaza in response to rocket fire at the Jewish state the previous day.